-- Over 20 U.S. colleges so far say students coming to campus this fall must get a COVID-19 shot.
+- Over 400 U.S. colleges say on-campus students must get a COVID-19 shot before fall.

 Can Colleges Require the COVID-19 Vaccine?

-While exemptions may be easy to come by, some schools may choose to keep unvaccinated students off campus.
+While exemptions can be easy to come by, some schools may choose to keep unvaccinated students off campus.
 At Brown University, for instance, students who refuse the COVID-19 shot must file a petition to study remotely or take a leave of absence in the fall.

-Which Colleges Require the COVID-19 Vaccine?
+What Colleges Require the COVID-19 Vaccine?